oracle-quickstart/oci-ocihpc/README.md

 ### 2 - Initialize
 Create a folder that you will use as the deployment source.

+IMPORTANT: Use a different folder per package.
+Do not initialize more than one package in the same folder.
+Otherwise, the tool will overwrite the previous one.

 Change to that folder and run `ocihpc init <package name>`. `ocihpc` will download the necessary files to that folder.